mweibel/connect-session-sequelize/README.md

 );
 // continue as normal
 ```

-If you want SequelizeStore to create/sync the database table for you, you can call `sync()` against an instance of `SequelizeStore` - this will run a sequelize `sync()` operation on the model for an initialized SequelizeStore object:
+If you want SequelizeStore to create/sync the database table for you, you can call `sync()` against an instance of `SequelizeStore` along with [options](https://sequelize.org/master/class/lib/model.js~Model.html#static-method-sync) if needed.
+This will run a sequelize `sync()` operation on the model for an initialized SequelizeStore object :

 ```javascript
 var myStore = new SequelizeStore({